luapower/ringbuffer/ringbuffer.md

 ## API Notes

-  * valuebuffer indices start at 1.
-  * cdatabuffer indices start at 0.
   * `segs...` means `index1, length1, index2, length2`;
   length2 can be 0 when the result is only one segment;
   length1 can be 0 only when the input length is 0.
+  * algorithm indices start at 1.
+  * valuebuffer indices start at 1.
+  * cdatabuffer indices start at 0.

 ## CData buffers